kc-allan/supply-chain-management-system/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
-If you have any questions or need further assistance, feel free to contact us at [your-email@example.com](mailto:your-email@example.com).
+If you have any questions or need further assistance, feel free to contact me at [kiruiallan401@gmail.com](mailto:kiruiallan401@gmail.com).

----

-This README provides a comprehensive guide to setting up and running the supply chain management system locally, as well as contributing to its development.